MABA Complete Beekeeping Short Course

 Jennifer Berry is the Research Coordinator and Lab Manager for the University of Georgia Honey Bee Program.
 She is a regular columnist for Bee Culture magazine and operates Honey Pond Farm, a queen and nuc business in Comer, Georgia.
 She was awarded the Georgia Beekeeper of the Year in 2005.

-Georgia native, Dr. Jaime Ellis is a Gahan Endowed Associate Professor of Entomology at the University of Florida.
+Georgia native, Dr. Jamie Ellis is a Gahan Endowed Associate Professor of Entomology at the University of Florida.
 He writes a monthly column for the American Bee Journal magazine.

 Keith Fielder is a County Extension Coordinator with the University of Georgia.
 He operates Rocky Hill Honey Farm, in Eatonton, Georgia.
 He is a Senior Welsh Honey Judge and was awarded the Georgia Beekeeper of the Year in 2009.